Alex-Sheardown/Pretty-Good-Privacy-Encryptor---Decryptor/README.md

 These are the following:

-l: lists all of the keys in the current gnu keyring.
+l:Lists all of the keys in the current gnu keyring.

-c: prompts the user to enter information to create a new public and private key.
+c:Prompts the user to enter information to create a new public and private key.

-e: prompts the user to select the index of the key they want to use to encrypt a message, then prompts the user to enter the message they would like encrypted.
+e:Prompts the user to select the index of the recipient of a message they want encrypted.

-ex:exports a key from the selected index, asks for a passphrase to export the secret key, otherwise only exports the public key.
+Text from the "txt_for_decryption" file can be used, or a message may be manually entered.

+ex:Exports a public key from the selected index.
+This should be shared with other users for sharing of encrypted messages.

-Keys are saved in the key_export.asc and secret_key_to_export.asc files in the GPGInfo folder.
+Keys are saved in the key_export.asc file in the GPGInfo folder.
 They should be copied elsewhere as running the function again overwrites these files.

-im: imports a key and secret key into the keyring if they exist.
-Uses the key_export and secret_key_to_export files in the GPGInfo folder.
+im:Imports a key into the keyring if they exist.
+Uses the key_export file in the GPGInfo folder.

-Keys imported in this way need to be certified with Kleopatra, instructions for this can be found above.
+Keys imported in this way need to be certified with Kleopatra for security purposes. instructions for this can be found above.

-d: prompts the user to decrypt a message using the password of the key that was used to encrypt it.
+d:Prompts the user to decrypt a message using the password of the key that was used to encrypt it.

 Gives a no key error if the password entered is incorrect.
 Otherwise displays the message that was decrypted in the terminal.

 Passwords to decrypt only need to be used once, as long as the key used is still in the keyring.

-end: closes the program.
+end:Terminates the program.

 ## Running from the windows terminal